 5. Transactional.
 Because texts are delivered directly to your customers’ phones (which have become their personal digital ecosystems), SMS marketing is ideal for communicating information that’s more private and customer-specific.
 You can use texts to alert your customers about shipping details, payment confirmations, appointment reminders, service outage notifications, etc.

-There’s no doubt about it: SMS is now entrenched in everyday communication, and the technology is showing no signs of going away any time soon.
-Smart marketers recognize the potential power of a “simple” text message, and they’re using SMS campaigns to engage with customers and drive sales in new and compelling ways.
+There’s no doubt about it: SMS is now entrenched in everyday communication, and the technology is showing no signs of going away anytime soon.
+Smart marketers recognise the potential power of a “simple” text message, and they’re using SMS campaigns to engage with customers and drive sales in new and compelling ways.